Stress Busting Holiday Self-Care for Moms

 9. Connect With People Who Are Important To You

 While making sure you connect with those you love around the holidays is always a great idea, it is even more important now.
-With the pandemic raging, a lot of us are forgoing family events in favor of staying home with only our immediate circle.
+With the pandemic still creating a lot of anxiety and uncertainty, a lot of us are still struggling with the decision whether to forgo family events in favor of staying home with only our immediate circle.
 That can be draining in itself but having to do this during holidays feels even worse.
-So, make sure you take the time to connect virtually or over the phone.
+So, if traveling is either still too anxiety provoking or not possible due to underlying health issues, make sure you take the time to connect virtually with your loved ones.

 Humans are social creatures and crave social contact.
 But just because you can’t do it in person, doesn’t mean you shouldn’t do it at all.
 Take it from someone who lives half way across the world from much of family and friends, virtual contact is much better than no contact.
 You can talk, laugh, and connect over the computer screen.